effectivehomeoffice/effectivehomeoffice.com/README.md

 It really makes a difference!
 And for lunch, take your time to cook a good meal.
 Don't rush it to get back to work faster -- it's not worth it in the long run.

-## Lighting and Green Screen

-We heard that, to step up the game of video streaming, giving trainings, or workshops online, [Soft Lights](https://www.elgato.com/en/gaming/key-light) and [Green Screen](https://www.elgato.com/en/gaming/green-screen) is the way to go.
-We already ordered them and will give feedback here.
-Stay tuned!

 ## Further Guides